mhaack/mh-site/src/posts/2025-04-22-weather-cards-in-home-assistant-my-top-picks.md

 **Features & Configuration:**
 The forecast list scrolls horizontally, so you can fit more data without the card taking over your dashboard.
 Tap it and it switches between hourly and daily views.

-Each entry can show precipitation amounts, wind direction, wind bearing, and precipitation probability.
-If you want trends rather than a list, there's a chart mode with an interactive attribute selector.
-Hourly entries can be grouped to make longer forecasts easier to scan.
-Custom icons are supported, sunrise and sunset times can be overlaid, and there are animated condition effects if you want a bit of visual flair.
-The card editor covers all of the available features — no YAML required unless you want it.
+Each entry can display information such as precipitation amounts, wind direction, wind bearing and precipitation probability.
+If you prefer to see trends rather than a list, there is a chart mode with an interactive attribute selector.
+Hourly entries can be grouped together to make longer forecasts easier to scan.
+You can use custom icons, overlay sunrise and sunset times, and add animated condition effects for a bit of visual flair.
+The card editor covers all the available features - no YAML required unless you want it.

 **My impression:**
 This weather map might even replace our current one (see [below](/#my-current-setup)) at some point.
 The weekly view, with its temperature and precipitation forecast charts, is particularly pleasing to the eye.
 The hourly view is also nice, but as mentioned above, it isn’t necessarily our main focus.